loristns/BlogInPy/README.md

 The smallest static blog generator ever created !

 BlogInPy help you to interact with everyone freely and fastly.
 In 60 seconds you can have a static blog running on the web.
-BlogInPy is highly customisable, just add some things to templates, change CSS, add some Python-Markdown extensions and it's over !
+BlogInPy is highly customisable, just add some things to templates, change CSS, add some Python-Markdown extensions and that's all !

 # Why use BlogInPy

 - BlogInPy do essential, no more : create and share posts around the world.

-- But BlogInPy is extendable : Want comments ?
+- But BlogInPy is extendable : Any comments ?
 Add Disqus by copying HTML code in your template !
-Want maths ?
+Want maths support ?
 Add Mathjax to Python-Markdown extensions and some javascript to template !

-- BlogInPy was designed to be lighweight, portable and powerful.
+- BlogInPy was designed to be lightweight, portable and powerful.

 # Installation